andreasalem/LSMS-ISA-Uganda-Study/index.md

 [Link to another page](./another-page.html).

 This online appendix provides all relevant material to replicate findings of the research presented in the thesis.
+This online appendix provides also a detailed account of the data construction process. <br>
 The main body of the thesis which has been submitted can be retrieved at [this link](https://drive.switch.ch/index.php/s/qZwQSlvaiGKCEfi).
-The replication material is donwloadable in a .zip file on the left side of this web-page.
+The replication material is donwloadable in a .zip file on the left side of this web-page. <br>
-This Appendix provides also an account of the data construction process and includes supplemental graphical representations to extend specific explanations.

 <br>
 <br>